w3c/webextensions/proposals/public-suffix.md

 | #1   | foo.amazonaws.com           | amazonaws.com               |              |
 | #2   | bar.us-east-1.amazonaws.com | bar.us-east-1.amazonaws.com | Yes          |

+#### 4. Search vs Navigate

+Firefox makes use of the PSL in order to determine whether to issue a search query or whether to try a navigation, when a user enters a domain-like string in the url bar.
+In such instances, a PSL lookup is made and:

+* If the domain has a known eTLD, attempt to navigate.
+* If the domain has an unknown eTLD, use a search engine.

+#### 5. Site-specific data

+Extensions sometimes need to associate data with a hostname's "site", which may be:

+* a registrable domain (i.e. with a known eTLD)
+* an IP address
+* an intranet hostname with a non-public (i.e. unknown) eTLD, or without any suffix

+Examples of this kind of data include cookies and password autofill.

 ### Known Consumers

 Mozilla intends to make use of this API in its [multi-account-containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/)